top of page

 As part of the 2012 Bond the school received a $48 million renovation that replaced the temporary buildings that once housed the 9th grade academy, added tennis courts and a new 30,000 sq foot wing along with baseball and softball fields and a $6.2 million new fine arts wing.
 Area residents were told that HISD would acquire two more apartment complexes to further expand Westbury, but later HISD trustees changed their votes to not acquire them.

 The future looks bright for Westbury High School.
 Once facing shutdown from the TEA, it scored just one point away from a B at the end of the 2018 school year.
 The school is now a state of the art 21st century school situated near the banks of the 300 acre Willow Waterhole Greenspace.
-There is a new baseball and softball complex; beautiful new tennis courts, a track and a football practice field as well as soccer fields.
+There is a new baseball and softball complex; beautiful new tennis courts, a track and a football practice field.
 WHS is a magnet school for the Performing and Visual Arts Program; where their jazz and band programs have excelled.
 The Career in Technology education department has an award winning Auto shop program; a fire fighter academy; STEM, Business IT and Health sciences program.
 There is a vibrant ROTC and NHS program.
 And, of course, rigorous academic courses.

 Credit:Wikipedia